geekfarm

 keyop-messenger keygen ca

-Now we need to create certs for the clients.
-This example uses two messenger instances, but they are both running on the same hosts, so we'll use 'localhost' for the hostname.
+Now we need to create certs for the instances.
+This example uses two messenger instances, but they are both running on the same hosts, so we need to use 'localhost' for the hostname.
 Again these are generated to the current working directory.

 # host 1